 Cost breakdown

-Understanding the breakdown of costs is crucial in evaluating a quote’s legitimacy.
+Understanding the breakdown of costs is important in evaluating a quote’s legitimacy.
 A transparent cost breakdown helps identify what you’re paying for.

 Contractors should itemize expenses such as labormaterials, and necessary permits.
 This clarity ensures you’re not overcharged and aids in preventing scams where vague estimates lead to inflated final bills.